alem-platform/foundation/own-redis/README.md

 ## Abstract

-This project involves developing a custom key-value database that enables users to store and retrieve data using unique keys.
+In this project, you will build a custom key-value database.

-The database operates in RAM for quick access, utilizing the UDP protocol for communication between the storage and the client.
+Such databases are crucial for efficiently storing and retrieving data using unique keys.
+This application will operate in RAM for fast access, utilizing the UDP protocol to facilitate communication between the storage and the client.
+Key operations will include SET, GET, and PING.

-Key operations include SET, GET, and PING.
-This project aims to deepen understanding of networking and database principles while providing practical experience in building a key-value store
+This project will enhance your understanding of networking and database principles

 ## Context